cabforum/servercert/docs/BR.md

 This appendix defines permissible verification procedures for including one or more RFC 7686 ".onion" special-use Domain Names in a Certificate.

-1. The Domain Name MUST contain at least two labels, where the right-most label is "onion", and the label immediately preceding the right-most "onion" label is a valid Version 3 Onion Address, as defined in Section 6 of the Tor Rendezvous Specification - Version 3 located at <https://spec.torproject.org/rend-spec-v3>.
+1. The Domain Name MUST contain at least two Domain Labels, where the right-most Domain Label is "onion", and the Domain Label immediately preceding the right-most "onion" Domain Label is a valid Version 3 Onion Address, as defined in Section 6 of the Tor Rendezvous Specification - Version 3 located at <https://spec.torproject.org/rend-spec-v3>.

 2. The CA MUST verify the Applicant’s control over the .onion Domain Name using at least one of the methods listed below: